shivannis/xandr-docs-public/xandr-docs/articles/bidders/troubleshooting-bss-uploads.md

 ---
-title : Troubleshooting BSS Uploads description : Learn troublshooting any problems with your segment data upload. ms.date : 11/28/2023
+title : Bidders - Troubleshooting BSS Uploads description : Learn troublshooting any problems with your segment data upload. ms.date : 11/28/2023

 ---

-# Troubleshooting BSS uploads
+# Bidders - Troubleshooting BSS uploads

 You can use the methods in this topic to diagnose any problems with your segment data upload.